Vietnamese AMerican

 based in Boston.

-As a designer, Eric is passionate about exploring viable ways to utilize sustainable textiles in his work in order to reduce irreversible impacts on the environment.
-He has approached all his design with sustainability at the forefront by predominantly sourcing thrifted, second-hand textiles for all of his design work.
+As a creative, Tran is passionate about exploring viable ways to utilize sustainable textiles in his work in order to reduce irreversible impacts on the environment.
+He has approached all his costume designs with sustainability at the forefront by predominantly sourcing thrifted, second-hand textiles for all of his design work.

-As a creative, he strives to intentionally tell stories, invite conversations about identity and gain perspective on how clothes speak on our experiences and how we could use clothes as a vessel for our voices.
-He believes that performance art has the potential to change how we move through our everyday lives, but it requires risk taking.
-“We must allow raw emotions to fill spaces and focus on real human experiences and stories.”
+As a designer, he strives to intentionally tell stories, invite conversations about identity and gain perspective on how clothes speak on our experiences and how we could use clothes as a vessel for our voices.
+Tran believes that performance art has the potential to change how we move through our everyday lives, but it requires risk taking, willingness, and a shift in perspective.

 “Through my work, i Hope to elevate the methods of storytelling by utilizing clothes as a catalyst for acknowledging our individual human experiences.”